If your hydrangeas didn’t bloom this year and are drilling down for the cause, wait until you hear why mine struggled to flower this year.

 The season started with no blooms from everblooming mopheads.
 And normally, they start blooming in late May or early June depending on the year.

 When I saw zero blooms, I knew something was wrong.

 As a follow-up to my last post about my hydrangeas not blooming, this post will guide you through my flowering dilemma and how I’m fixing it to hopefully keep it from happening again.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 The Hydrangea Lady’s House

-I started thinking about why my Hydrangeas are not blooming while out on a run today because I passed by the Hydrangea Lady’s house.
+I started thinking about why my hydrangeas are not blooming while out on a run because I passed by the hydrangea Lady’s house.

 And I love her gorgeous garden.